-Strengthening of customer relationships through solutions that leverage the last-mile
+Strengthening of customer relationships through solutions that leverage the last-mile Number of holders of gas appliance

 The strengths of LIFEVAL and Enesta, which are responsible for Tokyo Gas' last-mile, lie in their having many engineers and connections with customers and local communities.
 We leverage these strengths to provide services such as in-home repair and equipment installation for our customers who demand technical capability and quality.